 “Yes,” I replied.
 “There is one other thing.
 Well, two other things.
 I have a boyfriend.
 It’s Scott Sanderson, the basketball player.”

 Coach Kavanaugh grinned.
 “You said you read the policy, but you just violated it by outing another student.
 Shame on you, Tony!”

 I laughed.
-“Hey, Scott said it was okay if I told you.”
+“Hey, I asked Scott and he said it was okay if I told you.”